18 Must-Try Restaurants in “The Old Pueblo”

-Seis Tacos would be my number one pick for new tourists visiting Tucson.
+Seis Kitchen would be my number one pick for new tourists visiting Tucson.
 The original Seis location at the Mercado San Agustin plaza is the place in town for breakfast tacos and burritos.
 Featuring a diverse range of cuisine from 6 regions of Mexico, Seis allows you to sample the best of Mexico’s street food scene right here in Tucson.
-The delicious Chilli Verde tacos, which includes scrambled eggs, potatoes, cheese, and fire roasted chllis, is my taco of choice.
+The delicious Chilli Verde taco, which includes scrambled eggs, potatoes, cheese, and fire roasted chilis, is my taco of choice.

-The setting in the beautiful courtyard is wonderful being that it is one of the few shaded patios within the city.
+The setting in the beautiful courtyard at Mercado is wonderful being that it is one of the few shaded patios within the city.
 Another benefit of dining at Seis is access to numerous other shops and restaurants including the very popular La Estrella bakery which specializes in authentic Mexican pastries.
-Presta Coffee is one of the best roasters in Tucson, and conveniently located within the courtyard, so you can enjoy an expertly made espresso along with your tacos.
+Presta Coffee is one of the best roasters in Tucson, and conveniently located within the courtyard.
+Definitely enjoy an expertly made espresso along with your tacos!

 2. The Polish Cottage

-The Polish Cottage is a wonderful local restaurant specializing in authentic Polish food.
+The Polish Cottage is a wonderful local restaurant specializing in authentic Polish cuisine.
 The colorful, cozy space resembles an old-style Polish Cottage and is really charming and worthy of a visit just for this fact alone.
-The Polish Cottage has so much character in comparison to many of the bland chain style restaurants in town.
+The Polish Cottage has so much character in comparison to many of the bland chain restaurants overpopulating the metro.
 The food here will seem a bit overpriced to those coming from big cities, however, it is one of the few places to get decent pierogies in the state, so quite warranted.

-The Polish Cottage is a bit out of the way and unfortunately not really located near any of Tucson’s best attractions, however, it is definitely worth the drive if you are a fan of quality homemade Polish food.
+The Polish Cottage is a bit out of the way and unfortunately not really located near any of Tucson’s best attractions.
+Regardless, it is definitely worth the drive if you are a fan of quality homemade Polish food.